Ramneek82810/Artificial-Intelligence-Models/README.md

-# Artificial intelligence and machine learning
+# Artificial Intelligence and Machine Learning